-Permanent supportive housing is an evidence-based intervention that links permanent, affordable housing with flexible, voluntary support services to assist with housing retention and independent living.
+We believe in Permanent Supportive Housing (PSH) which is defined by Homeward Trust as an evidence-based intervention that links permanent, affordable housing with flexible, voluntary support services to assist with housing retention and independent living.